cbor-wg/cddl/draft-ietf-cbor-cddl.md

 {:cddl}

-The example below defines a struct with optional entries: display name (as a text string), the name components first name and family name (as a map of text strings), and age information (as an unsigned integer).
+The example below defines a struct with optional entries: display name (as a text string), the name components first name and family name (as text strings), and age information (as an unsigned integer).

 ~~~~ CDDL
 PersonalData = {